 I walked through the doors to my faux employment an hour early, as was an established habit.
 Several cops glanced my way, with varying degrees of concern and sometimes contempt.
 A small number even showed what could only be described as pity.
 I pretended I didn’t notice; an act that would fail to fool any but a few of the less observant officers.
 Nothing suspicious about trying to put on a stoic demeanor under difficult circumstances.

 I approached the desk and put on a smile that looked as forced as it was.
 “How’d the day treat you, Janine?”

 Janine hesitated, her eyes going wide.
 That alone was nothing new; the woman was in the same age and race range as my disguise.
 She was also attractive, in a cute librarian sort of way.
-I might have considered asking her out if she were a decade older and the situation wouldn’t have made it horribly wrong for other reasons.
-Instead, she was just another woman who I pretended I didn’t know found me attractive.
+I might have considered asking her out if she were a decade older and the situation wouldn’t have made it horribly wrong for several dozen other reasons.
+Instead, she was another woman who I pretended I didn’t know found me attractive.

 Now, however, her reaction was a matter of concern, and perhaps even fear.
 She wasn’t afraid of me, that was a simple enough emotion to identify, she was more afraid for me than anything specific.
 Perhaps reevaluating what she thought she knew from our prior interactions.
 “Just the usual bedlam.”

 “That bad, huh?”
 In my experience, Janine liked to vent about the more frustrating events of her day at any opportunity.